brocoders/generator-agonb/README.md

 * git remote add origin ....

 ### <a id="requirements"></a> Requirements
-Git project should have `-backend-app` suffix
+Backend git repository should have `-backend-app` suffix.
+Frontend git repository should have `-frontend-app` suffix.
+**Other repositories naming return error.**

 ## Usage
 ### <a id="run-generator"></a> Run generator